 Ben Dickman, ‘28, expressed a more optimistic view and said he was hopeful the Democratic Party would win the state of Pennsylvania.

-He said if Harris won, he expected her to lower taxes for Americans.
+He said if Harris had won, he would’ve expected her to lower taxes for Americans.

-Grace Bishop, ‘28, a friend of Dickman’s, said she thinks this election was one of the most critical in history.
+Grace Bishop, ‘28, a friend of Dickman’s, said she thinks this election was among the most pivotal in history.

 “I think this is the most important election we’ve ever had,” Bishop said.
 “I think the state of democracy is at risk.”